iiasa/message-ix-models/doc/project/sparccle.rst

   ``Physical Climate Impact|Thermoelectric Cooling|*`` timeseries.
 - ``<scenario>_cooling_CI_bp`` — both, in one workflow step.

-See :doc:`/api/tools-impacts` for the underlying GMT-to-impact toolkit.
+See :doc:`/impacts/index` for the impact application modules and :doc:`/api/tools-impacts` for the underlying GMT-to-impact toolkit.